 #4 Migraines Come with a Host of Symptoms

-As noted above under symptoms, about 1 in 4 migraine patients have migraine with aura.
+As noted above under symptoms, about 1 in 4 migraineurs have migraine with aura.
 Aura often involves a series of visual symptoms.
 Patients who have migraine with aura are at greater risk for associated conditions such as depression.
-In fact, migraine patients are at a higher risk for suicide than the general population and those who get aura are at an even greater risk according to researchers.
+In fact, migraineurs are at a higher risk for suicide than the general population and those who get aura are at an even greater risk according to researchers.

 #6 Migraines May Occur in Phases

 Not only do 25% of patients suffer from aura within the hour before the attack, but as much as 30% of patients experience other neurological symptoms in the hours or even the days before an episode (called a prodrome).
 These neurological symptoms can include:

 - Frequent urination

 - Concentration problems